 We stay in en-suite rooms at the lodge, overlooking the Chobe River and surrounding bush, and featuring a restaurant, bar and swimming pool.

-This accommodated safari officially ends after breakfast today, bringing your unforgettable African wildlife and wilderness experience to an end.
+This accommodated overland safari officially ends after breakfast today, bringing your unforgettable African wildlife and wilderness experience to an end.

 This budget Okavango Delta & Chobe Accommodated Safari (North) is also available as a shorter Botswana Highlights Safari, travelling from Maun to Victoria Falls.
 See Full Pricing for rates.

 The similar versions of this Botswana Safari are also available in the opposite direction as the Chobe & Okavango Delta Accommodated Safari (South) and the shorter Botswana Highlights Safari from Victoria Falls to Maun.

 For more details about the various tour options and versions, contact us.